tmantock/Go-Web/math/goprime/README.md

 - Prime - Tells if a number is prime
 - List - List all the Prime numbers from 0 to the number specified
 - Factors - Lists all the prime factors of a number
+- FactorOf - Determines if a number is a prime factor of another number (Ex: -fn=factorof (number) (prime number in question))

 ###Usage
 Go Build method